-- If you had cryotherapy, you may will most likely have a clear vaginal discharge for 4-6 weeks (and may well not have any bleeding or spotting).
+- If you had cryotherapy, you may most likely have a clear vaginal discharge for 4-6 weeks (and may well not have any bleeding or spotting).

 - If you had a thermachoice ablation, the discharge is usually clear and watery for approximately 2 weeks.

-- If you had hysterectomy, light spotting is normal for up to six weeks while the suture line heals.
+- If you had a hysterectomy, light spotting is normal for up to six weeks while the suture line heals.
 Some women experience a gush of blood followed by spotting for several hours.
 This is usually due to a clot or small collection of blood forcing its way through the suture line at the top of the vagina.
-If you have bleeding that requires pad changes more frequently than every 2 hours or less that persists, please come in to the office to be evaluated.
+If you have bleeding that requires pad changes more frequently than every 2 hours or less that persists, please come into the office to be evaluated.

-- If you had colposcopy and a biopsy, then you are advised to abstain from intercourse, tampon use, baths, and swimming for 1 week.
+- If you had a colposcopy and a biopsy, then you are advised to abstain from intercourse, tampon use, baths, and swimming for 1 week.

 - If you had a LEEP or cryotherapy, then you are advised to abstain from intercourse, tampon use, bath, and swimming for 4 weeks.
 After a LEEP, avoid vigorous physical activity (heavy lifting, etc) for 48 to 72 hours.

 - Include fiber in your diet (fresh fruits and vegetables and/or fiber supplements such as Metamucil or Citrucel).
 Drink at least 6-8 glasses of water each day.
-Avoid foods that cause you to have gas for upset stomach.
+Avoid foods that cause you to have gas for an upset stomach.
 Increase activity as tolerated – activity helps bowel function return to normal.

 - Take stool softeners as necessary.
-You may consider using a stool softener (such as Colace) up to 3 times each day if you are taking a narcotic pain medication and/or feel you are constipated.
+You may consider using a stool softener (such as Colace) up to 3 times each day if you are taking narcotic pain medication and/or feel you are constipated.
 If you have not had a bowel movement within two to three days following your surgery, you may take over-the-counter Milk of Magnesia or Senokot over the counter as directed on the packaging.

 - Burning while urination, frequency, or urgency are signs of a possible urinary tract infection.
 Following a surgery where a foley was placed into your bladder, this type of infection is not uncommon.
 Call our office to schedule an appointment.
-A urine sample will be collected and you will be given antibioitics.
+A urine sample will be collected and you will be given antibiotics.

 - If you feel burning at the end of urination, you are probably experiencing bladder spasms.
 While this may happen after any surgery, it is most common after a hysterectomy.
 This usually improves gradually during the first several weeks after surgery.
 As long as you don’t have frequency, urgency or burning, this is not a problem.
 However, if the discomfort is bothersome to you, you may try “AZO-standard” over the counter.
 If this does not offer enough relief, medications may be prescribed temporarily.

-- After a surgery, we like to see you back in the office between 1-2 weeks depending on the type of surgery you underwent.
+- After surgery, we like to see you back in the office between 1-2 weeks depending on the type of surgery you underwent.
 At this time, we will review your recovery process and make sure you are on track.
 We will examine your incision and ensure there are no signs of infection.
 We will also let you know when you can resume normal activities.

 - Fever of 100.4°F or higher